 The MUG Invasive Medicine Centre - one of the most modern hospitals in Europe

-Aside from fulfilling its teaching and research roles, the Medical University is the founding body of four health care institutions, including two clinical hospitals: the Academic Clinical Center – the MUG Hospital and the Academic Maritime and Tropical Medicine Center.
+Aside from fulfilling its teaching and research roles, the Medical University is the founding body of four health care institutions, including two clinical hospitals: the University Clinical Centre – the MUG Hospital and the University Maritime and Tropical Medicine Centre.

 The MUG hospitals play a significant role in the healthcare of Northern Poland, by offering unique medical treatments unavailable elsewhere in the region.
-The UCC specialist outpatient clinics cared for 264440 patients, whereas by mid-2016 that number already reached 190487.
+In 2017, the UCC specialist outpatient clinics cared for 259 059 patients.

-The outpatient clinics of the served the needs of 11973 patients, whereas the University Dental Center treated 39052 patients and the Family Medicine Center consulted 18844.
+The outpatient clinics of the served the needs of 11973 patients, whereas the University Dental Centre treated 39052 patients and the Family Medicine Centre consulted 18844.

 The MUG hospitals are highly-specialized reference centers offering such as: organ transplantation (heart, kidneys, bone marrow), radio and chemotherapy, child and adult hematology, invasive cardiology and electro-cardiology, organ surgery, hyperbaric medicine, tropical and nuclear medicine.
 The highly qualified staff with access to state-of-the-art diagnostic and treatment equipment, such as rectangular hyperbaric chamber, magnetic resonance and CT scans, provide a high standard of medical services.